Active libraries

 *Bonus points if you know who wrote it - or in which book :-)

-Bookmark your progress - activity monitor trial
+Bookmark your progress - free health & activity trackers

-Bookmark your progress - activity monitor trial
+Bookmark your progress - free health & activity trackers

 • Monitors heart rate, activity, sleep quality and stress levels